A private botanical garden and nature reserve on Cape Clear Island.

-Comillane Gardens is a private Botanical Garden and nature reserve on Cape Clear Island, an island off the southern tip of Ireland.
-It has been developed by Michael & Emma Prime over the past 21 years, with a focus on nature conservation and ex-situ conservation of plant species.
+Comillane Gardens is a private botanical garden and nature reserve on Cape Clear Island, an island off the southern tip of Ireland.
+It has been developed by Michael & Emma Prime over more than 20 years, with a focus on nature conservation and ex-situ conservation of plant species.